-A WMS functions across different warehousing processes, from warehouse receiving and inventory management, to fulfillment and shipping.
+A WMS functions across different warehousing processes, from warehouse receiving and inventory management, to fulfilment and shipping.

 A WMS can integrate with enterprise resource planning (ERP) software.
-If you outsource fulfillment, many third-party logistics companies offer a WMS as part of their fulfillment service, using it in the fulfillment centers where your products are stored and fulfilled.
+If you outsource fulfilment, many third-party logistics companies offer a WMS as part of their fulfilment service, using it in the fulfilment centres where your products are stored and fulfiled.
 This allows businesses that outsource to track warehouse activity without being involved in the day to day (or running a warehouse themselves).